 The gas processed at Kasawari will be further processed and liquefied at the existing Malaysia LNG complex (MLNG), to be exported globally for power generation.
 The elements of the membrane system will be produced in UOP’s Separex Membrane Manufacturing center in Penang, Malaysia.

 UOP Separex membrane systems contain spiral wound membrane elements that remove acid gas and vapour phase water from natural gas streams.
 Decades of operation in natural gas service demonstrate that Separex membranes are the most durable type of membrane in the industry.
 To date, more than 130 Separex systems have been installed worldwide.

-Honeywell today announced Zhenhua Petrochemical Co.
-Ltd will use Honeywell UOP’s C3 Oleflex™ technology for propane dehydrogenation to process 1 million metric tons ...
+Honeywell today announced that Engro Corporation will use Honeywell UOP C3 Oleflex™ technology to produce 750,000 metric tons per year of on-purpose propylene ...